Who We Are & What We Do

-Democratic Socialists believe that both the economy and society should be run democratically to meet human needs, not to make profits for a few.
-We are a political and activist organization, not a party; through campus and community-based chapters DSA members use a variety of tactics, from legislative to direct action, to fight for reforms that empower working people.
+The Democratic Socialists of America (DSA) is the largest socialist organization in the United States.
+We believe that working people should run both the economy and society democratically to meet human needs, not to make profits for a few.
+We are a political and activist organization, not a party; through campus and community-based chapters, DSA members use a variety of tactics, from legislative to direct action, to fight for reforms that empower working people.

 DSA and YDSA chapters organize around various issues, striving to run strategic campaigns based on local conditions.
 Nationally, we we also provide resources and support for work done as part of our major priorities as democratically voted upon:

 The climate crisis is an emergency.
 The world’s top scientists are saying we have little time to get off fossil fuels.
 Meanwhile, inequality is already out of control — and rising.
 We fight for a Green New Deal because it’s the only plan that meets the scale of the crisis, one that puts people and planet over profit to build a more just and sustainable economy.
 We’re organizing in our workplaces, communities and schools to build the working class movement it will take to win.

 Bernie Sanders launched a political revolution and DSA continues to build it, training our chapters to effectively support democratic socialist candidates running for local and state office while lifting up our key issues.
 We’re also grappling with how to build independent political power to hold elected officials accountable to their constituents rather than the donor class.